siriwatknp/tailwindcss-jun-layout/instructions/ai-layout.md

 ### Right sidebar

-To create a right edge sidebar, use `jun-edgeSidebarR-&lsqb;*&rsqb;` with all the modifiers above to build a drawer and a permanent sidebar.
+To create a right edge sidebar, use `jun-edgeSidebarR-*` with all the modifiers above to build a drawer and a permanent sidebar.
 The `jun-edgeSidebar` is still required to function properly.

 ```js